Synthesizing Strong-Coupling Kohn-Luttinger Superconductivity in 2D Van der Waals materials

-\textit{The phase diagrams -} Fig.~\ref{fig:pd}a presents a superconducting phase diagram showing $T_{c}$ as a function of electron density $n$ at $U=6 , U^{*}=0$ for the spinless model on 2D triangular lattice from nearly empty ($n\sim 0.2$) to nearly full-filled ($n\sim 0.9$) at $U=6t, U^{*} = 0$.
-One sees that $T_c$ is maximumized as $n$ being close to half-filling, in agreement with the $V^{*}$ versus $n$ tendency in DQMC (Fig.~\ref{fig:chi}e).
-Again, here we find KL SC instability in an extremely large range of $n$.
-Increasing Hubbard repulsion to $U =12t$ can even further expand the SC regime.
-For instance, on the electron doped side, KL SC extends to $n_c \gtrsim 0.95$ as $T \rightarrow 0$ ( Fig.~\ref{fig:pd}b).
+\textit{The phase diagrams -} Fig.~\ref{fig:pd}a presents a superconducting phase diagram showing $T_{c}$ as a function of electron density $n$ for the spinless model on 2D triangular lattice from nearly empty ($n\sim 0.2$) to nearly full-filled ($n\sim 0.9$) at $U=6t, U^{*} = 0$.
+One sees that $T_c$ is maximumized as $n$ being close to half-filling.
+Again, here we find SC instability in an extremely large range of $n$.
+Increasing repulsion $U$ can even further expand the SC regime.
+For instance, on the electron doped side, finite $T_c$ can be found for $n_c \gtrsim 0.95$ at $U=12t$ ( Fig.~\ref{fig:pd}b).

-Near half-filling, we find strong density fluctuations in DMFT calculations despite no stable long-range ordered state found on the triangular lattice.
+In vicinity of half-filling, we find strong density fluctuation in CDMFT calculations which tends to form staggered distribution of electrons at the three layers ( see Fig.~\ref{fig:ur}b ).
+However, due to the geometry frustration, no true long-range ordered state is found on triangular lattice.
 For comparison, in Fig.~\ref{fig:pd}c, we present a similar phase diagram for the non-frustrated cubic lattice (where the layer index $l$ now can be understood as a pseudo-spin index).
-At half-filling ($n=0.5$), this system indeed develops a density wave (DW) phase (Fig.~\ref{fig:pd}c, see also Appendix).
+At half-filling ($n=0.5$), this system indeed develops a density wave (DW) phase.
 This long-range DW instability competes with SC order, which can be destroyed by doping electrons (holes).
 As DW order vanishes (e.g. $n \gtrsim 0.6$ in Fig.~\ref{fig:pd}c), SC instability emerges.
 Further increasing $n$ leads to the decreasing of superconducting $T_c$, similar to the triangular lattice result.
-This finding demonstrates that strong-coupling KL SC is robust against changes in lattice geometry (Cubic V.S.
-Triangular) and dimensionality (3D V.S.
+This finding demonstrates that strong-coupling KL SC is robust against changes in lattice geometry (bipartite V.S. non-bipartite) and dimensionality (3D V.S.
 2D).

+\textit{Fffects of $U(r)$ and spinful model-} Considering long-ranged Coulomb repulsions beyond a unit cell, there can be different $U_{lm}(r)$ terms stabilizing or destabilizing the binding of electron (hole) pairs at top- and bottom- layers, as illustrated in Fig.~\ref{fig:ur}b.
+We find that the overall effects of the nearest-neighboring (NN) repulsion enhances $V^{*}$, as shown in Fig.~\ref{fig:ur}a for the spinless model.